Two-Person Bargaining when the Disagreement Point is Private Information: Introduction

+Our{\ paper aims to contribute to the literature on axiomatic bargaining with incomplete information.
+There is only a small literature on this topic.
+Two solution concepts have been proposed and axiomatized: the generalized Nash bargaining solution (\citealp{HS72}; \citealp{MY79}) and the neutral bargaining solution \citep{MY84}.
+Occasionally also the \textit{ex-ante} utilitarian solution (which }maximizes the sum of \textit{ex-ante} expected utilities of the players over the set of all feasible mechanisms) is used, as in \cite{MS83}.
+It can be shown that, in the above `allocate the dollar' example, when the players' disagreement utilities are independent, the two former concepts are type-dependent (and, hence, predict that there will be some inefficiency), while the latter is efficient and, hence, type-independent.
+Our results imply that no solution can be both efficient and type-dependent.

-Our main result shows that, under incomplete information, \textit{ex-post} efficiency and cardinality are typically incompatible, even when \textit{ ex-post }efficient solutions exist.
-This raises the question of which of these axioms should get priority.
+This impossibility result raises the question of which of these properties, efficiency or type-dependence, should get priority.
 One might argue that, given that efficient solutions do not exist in general, efficiency should be given up.
-We think that the issue is not that clear: if players cannot commit to the mechanism, then an inefficient mechanism is not renegotiation-proof.
-As players might not agree to a mechanism \textit{ex-ante} if they know that they will renegotiate \textit{ex-post} once their types have been revealed, inefficient mechanisms are unstable.
-Indeed, we show that inefficient mechanisms do not satisfy the durability requirements from \cite{HM83}.
+We, however, think that the issue is not that clear: if players cannot commit to a mechanism, then an inefficient mechanism is not renegotiation-proof.
+The players might not agree to a mechanism \textit{ ex-ante} if they know that they will renegotiate \textit{ex-post} once they see that the mechanism's outcome is inefficient.

 The remainder of the paper is organized as follows.
-Section 2 introduces the model and discusses some desirable properties of allocation mechanisms.
-In Section 3, we\ derive our main impossibility result.
-In Section 4 we show that the linear model allows a second, important, interpretation, in which utility is comparable and transferable, and that the main result holds in this quasi-linear case as long as the budget is sufficiently large.
-In Section 5 we show that, in the non-linear case, our impossibility result continues to hold if the players' types are independent, or one of the players has at most two types, but not otherwise.
-In Section 6, we relate efficiency to Holmstr\"{o}m and Myerson's (1983) idea of durability.
-Section 7 discusses three applications of our results for bargaining theory.
-Related literature is discussed in Section 8.
-Section 9 concludes.
-All proofs, other than those of the main results, are provided in the Appendix.
+Section 2 introduces our main model.
+In Section 3 we show that, if the Pareto frontier is linear (and the prior has full support), an efficient mechanism must be type-independent.
+Section 4 shows that this result no longer holds when the frontier is non-linear.
+In Section 5, we adapt our model to the transferable utility case and show that the results from the Sections 3 and 4 continue to hold.
+Section 6 discusses three applications of our results for bargaining theory and Section 7 concludes.
+The more technical proofs are provided in the Appendix.